-What does a learning technologist do?
+What does an instructional designer do?

 - Evaluate new technologies to discover new and better ways to enhance instruction